holy city handcraft | RECIPES

 A julep in December?
 Yes please.

-Together with my friends at , we’re making a drink before we head to a holiday party.
+We’re making a drink before we head to a holiday party.
 Who says a julep is only a spring cocktail, this one combines the traditional with some winter elements to make a fun, refreshing and seasonal variation on a classic.

 We’re getting a little dressed up for this one too, so make sure to stay till the end to see how I can transform this casual/cozy combination to something that is a bit more elevated and easy to pull off.